Current Training Grants

 SCTR TL1 (T32) Predoctoral Clinical & Translational Research Training Program

-Principal Investigator: Carol Feghali-Bostwick Ph.D., feghalib@musc.edu
+Principal Investigator: Carol Feghali-Bostwick Ph.D.

-Objective of Grant: The NIH-funded predoctoral training program is designed to increase the number of well-trained translational researchers who also will assume leadership roles.
+Grant Objective: The NIH-funded predoctoral training program is designed to increase the number of well-trained translational researchers who also will assume leadership roles.
 The program is designed for Ph.D. and dual degree candidates with a strong interest in clinical & translational research careers.
 The training program will provide early exposure and appropriate training in clinical research methodology, the application of cutting-edge technology to clinical research, and address pipeline issues by stimulating interest from doctoral students in health- and disease-related disciplines.
 The program combines rigorous research experiences with a complementary didactic curriculum with a team science approach.

 Training Program for Medical Scientists (NIH/NIGMS)